On this page we show that afterlife can be proven by Geometry by slicing a pyramid with a plane, then moving that plane slowly toward the apex.

 Look at the picture above.
 Imagine sitting somewhere out at the far reaches of the environment looking down at the apex of the pyramid.
 This shows the outer box looking down at the inner box.

 The inner box is your awareness.
 The outer box is your memory.
 Memory and awareness are inverses of each other.
 Awareness is location with no length, width, or depth.
 Memory is space with unlimited length, width, and depth.

 What you are seeing in this drawing, is awareness from the perspective of memory.
 This view is your memory looking down at your awareness.
 The perspective of memory looking down at awareness is something we will never see during your life.
 We will only at the end of life.
 This outer glow is the entire space around you.
 The outer glow is your memory.

 1. Awareness And Memory In A Moment In Time

 Think of yourself outside, at night, under a sky of the brightest stars you've ever seen.
 Looking out at the stars we are struck with the vastness of the universe.
-The distances to stars measured by light years.
-When you look at the universe this way it is easy to see that we exist at a fixed location within a vast universe.
+The distances to stars is measured in light years.
+When you look at the universe this way it is easy to see that we exist at a single location within a vast universe.

 2. Adding Time Into The Equation